 The Healthy Cabarrus Substance Use Coalition was launched in 2013 in response to the identification of mental health and substance use as a priority issue in the 2012 Cabarrus County Community Needs Assessment.
 In 2016 substance use was identified to be the #1 health priority in Cabarrus County.
 At the national, state, and local levels, deaths related to drug and medication overdoses have skyrocketed.
 Cabarrus County has witnessed an increase in the number of unintentional medication and drug-related poisoning deaths.
 In 2016 Cabarrus County EMS responded to 163 opioid overdoses, in 2017 call volume for opioid overdoses increased to over 550.

-The Coalition’s harm reduction initiatives is currently funded through the NC Opioid Action Plan grant until June 30, 2019.
-Harm reduction efforts include Naloxone distribution, Syringe Exchange Services and post overdose response.
+The Coalition’s harm reduction initiatives is currently funded through NC DHHS - Community Linkages to Care funding until May 2023.
+Harm reduction efforts include Naloxone distribution, Syringe Services Program and post overdose response.